Shoko Nakajima: Tokyo Joshi Pro-Wrestling (2013–present)

 Nakajima made her ring debut with Miyu Yamashita against Chikage Kiba and Kanna as a dark match of DDT Pro-Wrestling's "World Expo-Progress and Harmony in pro wrestling" held at Ryogoku Kokugikan on August 17, where she was pinned by Kanna.
 On August 8, 2015, Nakajima won the Tokyo Princess Cup of Tokyo Joshi Pro-Wrestling (TJPW), after defeating Akane Miura in the finals.
 On January 4, 2016, Nakajima was part of the main event of TJPW's first Korakuen Hall event Tokyo Joshi Pro '16, where she challenged Miyu Yamashita to become the inaugural Tokyo Princess of Princess Champion, however, was unsuccessful.

 From September 9, 2017, to October 10, Nakajima teamed with Yuka Sakazaki, to take part in a tournament to crown the inaugural Tokyo Princess Tag Team Championship.
 In the tournament final, they defeated Maho Kurone and Rika Tatsumi to become the first tag champions.
 Calling themselves the MiraClians, they made two successful title defenses before losing the titles to Azusa Christie and Sakisama on February 3, 2018, ending their reign at 112 days.

 On May 3, 2019, at Yes!
 Wonderland 2019 ~ Opportunity is There ~, Nakajima defeated Miyu Yamashita for the Tokyo Princess of Princess Championship.
 Three days later, Nakajima had her first successful title defense by defeating Thunder Rosa.
 On July 16, TJPW re-named the Tokyo Princess of Princess Championship to Princess of Princess Championship.
 On November 3, at DDT's Ultimate Party, Nakajima lost the title to her former tag team partner, Yuka Sakazaki, ending her reign at 184 days.

-On January 4, 2021, after losing to Hyper Misao, Nakajima was forced to temporarily changed her ring name for a month to Shin Ultra Shoko (シン・ウルトラショヲコ, Shin Urutorashowoko) and to wear a superhero custom, similar to Miaso.
+On January 4, 2021, after losing to Hyper Misao, Nakajima was forced to temporarily changed her ring name for a month to Shin Ultra Shoko (シン・ウルトラショヲコ, Shin Urutorashowoko) and to wear a superhero costume, similar to Miaso.
 The two would challenge the Bakuretsu Sisters (Nodoka Tenma and Yuki Aino) on February 11 for the Princess Tag Team Championship, however, were unsuccessful.
 On March 19, 2022, at TJPW's Grand Princess '22, Nakajima defeated Yamashita to win the Princess of Princess Championship for the second time in her career.
 On April 9, Nakajima has her first successful title defense by defeating Aino.
 On October 9, at Wrestle Princess III, Nakajima lost the title to Sakazaki, ending her reign at 204 days.